Best Books From 2021

 Sign Up for the ICYMI Backlist Challenge

 Sign up for our email list below to receive a free printable tracker for the In Case You Missed It Backlist Challenge.
 Our weekly email newsletter helps you stay on track with friendly reminders while still allowing you the flexibility to read at your own pace.
-Additionally, challenge participants have an opportunity to discuss the books on this list and to provide ratings and reviews via our book logs.

-Printable Version of This Book List
+Printable Version This Book List

-Readers who support The Book Girls’ Guide through our Buy Me a Coffee (BMAC) membership site have access to two different printable versions of this book list.
+Readers who support The Book Girls’ Guide through our Buy Me a Coffee (BMAC) membership site can access printable versions of the reading challenge book lists.
+As we update each book list throughout the year – following the monthly reading challenge schedule – each list will be available in a single-page printable format for our BMAC members.

-Our BMAC members (we call them our BFFs) help cover the cost of running the challenges so we can keep them free for everyone.
-You can read more about why our members are essential and learn about the perks of membership.
+Our BMAC members help cover the cost of running the challenges so we can keep them free for everyone!

 FIND YOUR PERFECT BOOK LIST